 Today, there are more than 200 Smithsonian affiliate institutions in the U.S., Puerto Rico, and Panama.
 Here are two featured Smithsonian affiliations initiatives:

 "Birds of South Asia: The Ripley Guide," by Pamela C. Rasmussen, MSU Museum assistant curator of birds and mammals, and illustrator John C. Anderton, is the first field guide to cover birds of Afghanistan and the Chagos Islands.
 Also included among the 1,450 bird species are those of Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, southern Tibet, Sri Lanka and western Myanmar.
 Species identification, geographic ranges and vocalizations are highlighted in the development of the scientific yet user-friendly field guide that ornithologists and bird-watchers alike will rely on.
 Dr. Rasmussen's work on the book is the result of a multi-year research project with the Smithsonian Institution's National Museum of Natural History.

 The "Carriers of Culture: Native Basket Traditions" is a major research project coordinated by the MSU Museum in collaboration with the major national Native basketmaker organizations, which documents the living traditions of native basket weavers across the United States.
-The project will result in a major national touring exhibition, an accompanying publication, and a program at the 2006 Smithsonian Institution's Folklife Festival on the National Mall in Washington, D.C.
+The project resulted in a major national touring exhibition, an accompanying publication, and a program at the 2006 Smithsonian Institution's Folklife Festival on the National Mall in Washington, D.C.